Severson-Group/docs.amdc.dev/source/accessories/amds/sensor-cards/current/index.md

 To use the sensor in a lower current range, the user can increase the number of primary turns without the need to modify any other parts of the circuit.
 As an example, to sense currents in the range of +/- 7 A, _N_<sub>1</sub> = 10 can be used.

 ### Voltage Reference (LDO)
 The voltage reference, _V_<sub>_REF_</sub> is needed for the ADC.
-As 5V is readily available, and the LDO will have a minimum drop out voltage,  _V_<sub>_REF_</sub> = 4.5V was chosen.
+As 5V is readily available, and the LDO will have a minimum drop out voltage,  _V_<sub>_REF_</sub> = 4.5V was chosen (beginning with board revision C).
 The LDO selected was `REF5045` from Texas Instruments, which can take a 5V input and provide a 4.5V reference output.
 This has an accuracy of 0.1% and low noise of 3μVpp/V.

 ### Op Amp Stage